Corporate Governance Guide

 - (1)The Company shall have not more than ten Directors and four or more of them shall be outside Directors.

 - (2)The Chairman ("Chairman") and President are appointed from the internal Directors, and the President also serves as CEO (President shall be hereinafter called "CEO").
 Other internal Directors may, in principle, hold concurrent posts as chief officers.

-- (4)As a part of the separation of monitoring and control functions, and internal business execution, the Chairman will preside as chairman of the meetings of the Board of Director.In the case of absence of a chairman-of-the-board-of-directors, a chairman of the board is selected from the Senior Advisor who is a director or outside director.
+- (4)As a part of the separation of monitoring and control functions, and business execution, a chairman of the board is selected from outside director.